 If you’re looking for a rental property in Solihull, there are plenty of options available.

-According to home.co.uk, there were 137 properties for rent in Solihull at the time of writing, with the average rent being £1,071pcm.
-The majority of the rental properties on the market are flats, with houses coming in second, while most properties have two or three bedrooms.
+According to home.co.uk, as of January 2024, there were 121 properties for rent in Solihull, with the average rent being £1,305pcm for a flat and £1,822pcm for a house.
+The majority of the rental properties on the market are houses, with flats coming in second, while most properties have two or three bedrooms.